beakbahama/log/docs/world-amazing.md

 > Imagine a world where freedom is not confined to words, but lived daily by everyone.
 A world where a two-day workweek is the norm, where retirement by age 50 frees individuals to mentor and pursue passions.
 A world free from war and conflict, where every person enjoys the best of life—stable housing, healthcare, and the ability to thrive without the fear of ever having to pay for another bill.
 This is the kind of freedom that awaits when we align our systems with the promise of human potential.

-> Imagine a world where every human has the opportunity to unlock their full potential across all dimensions of human ability—intellectual, emotional, creative, and physical.
+> A world where every human has the opportunity to unlock their full potential across all dimensions of human ability—intellectual, emotional, creative, and physical.
 A world where barriers to personal growth no longer exist, and where every individual can excel in areas ranging from critical thinking and problem-solving to artistic expression, empathy, and leadership.
 In this society, no one is held back by circumstances, and each person is empowered to contribute their best self to the collective progress of humanity.
 This future is not a distant utopia, but a realistic pathway grounded in the resources and capabilities we already possess.

 > True freedom means the ability to create, innovate, and improve society for all.
-It is a liberty not just written in constitutions, but embodied in every action, every choice, and every opportunity shared equally by every global citizen.
+It is a liberty not just written in documents, but embodied in every action, every choice, and every opportunity shared equally by every global citizen.

 ## Table of Contents